Abortion (or ‘termination of pregnancy’) is when a pregnancy is intentionally ended. In Victoria, abortion is legal.

-If you have ever searched for information on abortion on the internet, you might have encountered websites with conflicting and sometimes inaccurate information.
+If you have ever searched for information on abortion online, you might have encountered websites with conflicting and sometimes inaccurate information.

-Follow-up care and emotional support
+Follow-up care and emotional support after an abortion

 How you feel after an abortion will depend on your reasons for having one and how comfortable you were about your decision.
-The majority of women feel relieved and that they made the right decision for them at the time.
+In most cases, emotional distress peaks before the procedure and resolves soon after.

-: Some organisations that claim to offer non-biased counselling do not provide credible and balanced advice.
+Important note: Some organisations that claim to offer non-biased counselling do not provide credible and balanced advice.
 They may be against abortion in all circumstances and may not be the right people to support you.
 Please see the list of non-biased support and information services below.

 Where to get help

-- Women’s health service for your region (bottom of page)
+- Women’s health organisations for your region

 This page has been produced in consultation with and approved by: